 As a trusted local healthcare leader, Mount Nittany Health is committed to understanding and addressing the most pressing health and wellness concerns for our community.
-Therefore, every three years Mount Nittany Health conducts a Community Health Needs Assessment (CHNA) and creates a corresponding implementation plan to address the health priorities identified by the CHNA.
+Every three years Mount Nittany Health conducts a Community Health Needs Assessment (CHNA) and creates a corresponding implementation plan to address the health priorities identified by the CHNA.

 Overall, Centre County is one of the healthiest counties in the state, ranked #2 out of 67 counties in Pennsylvania by the national County Health Rankings.
 As a whole, county residents have better access to care, lower rates of morbidity and mortality due to chronic conditions, higher life expectancy, and better health outcomes for vulnerable populations including mothers, youth, and seniors.